Faculty and Staff

 School of Music Room 328

-In 2001, Ms. Nagel was the recipient of the South Carolina Arts Commission Artist Fellowship.
+A 2001 recipient of the South Carolina Arts Commission Artist Fellowship, Ms. Nagel performs frequently with the Charleston Symphony, the Charlotte Symphony, and other professional organizations.
 She has performed across the United States and in Europe with the Bethlehem Bach Choir and the New York City Opera National Company.
-Ms. Nagel was a solo recitalist on the Noonday Concert series at St. Paul's Chapel in New York City and has performed with the New Philharmonia of Riverside and the Chamber Orchestra of New England.
-She is a frequent performer at conferences of the International Double Reed Society, including concerts in Buenos Aires, Argentina, Austin, Texas, Greensboro, North Carolina and Tempe, Arizona.
+Ms. Nagel has performed at conferences of the International Double Reed Society, including concerts in Columbus, Georgia, Buenos Aires, Argentina, Austin, Texas, Greensboro, North Carolina and Tempe, Arizona.
 Ms. Nagel was a Fellow at the Tanglewood Music Center in Lenox, Massachusetts where she performed under conductors Leonard Bernstein, Seiji Ozawa, Oliver Knussen and Roger Norrington.
 She was a fellowship participant of the Sarasota Music Festival, the Bach Aria Festival and the Yale Chamber Music Festival.

 Ms. Nagel is a native of Chicago, and received a B.M. degree from Lawrence University, M.M. degree from Yale University, and a D.M.A. degree from the State University of New York at Stony Brook where she studied with Ronald Roseman.
-Former students have been accepted for further study at numerous institutions, including the Eastman School of Music, the University of Southern California, University of Cincinnati College-Conservatory, and Indiana University, and have gone on to successful careers as performers and teachers across the country.
+Former students have been accepted for further study at distinguished institutions, including the Eastman School of Music, the University of Southern California, University of Cincinnati College-Conservatory, Indiana University, and have gone on to successful careers as performers, teachers, and arts administrators across the country.